-I’m not sure if the correct response is we’ve been uninvited or excluded, but a family member is throwing a big deal, at a destination wedding nearby, and my husband and I found out we are not on the guest list through the RSVP function on The Knot.
+I’m not sure if the correct response is that we’ve been uninvited or excluded, but a family member is throwing a big deal at a destination wedding nearby, and my husband and I found out we are not on the guest list through the RSVP function on The Knot.
 I got a tip and went to see for myself.

-But I thought the point of having a big out-of-league wedding or a shower or a birthday party for a small child was to invite beloved AND annoying family members so you could show off your perceived elevated lifestyle.
+But I thought the point of having a big out-of-league wedding, shower, or birthday party for a small child was to invite beloved AND annoying family members so you could show off your perceived elevated lifestyle.
 Rub it right into their noses in front of everyone else who knows you are coming.
 Or act like you don’t see them when they show up.
 Not acting like you don’t see them (even though you talk about seeing them later) the truly mature way to settle a score in front of children you want to influence, seems to be more prevalent these days.
 The other way, picking up the table card and realizing when you find it you’ve been seated with total strangers while the rest of your family is nearby tittering, is the old-school way.

 Years ago, twice, I found out our niece was being given a shower without being invited.
 We had no idea she was pregnant.
-I got a forwarded invite via email without my name listed and I found out later that they were hoping I would show up anyway, knock on the door, and find out no one was there.
+I got a forwarded invite via email without my name listed, and I found out later that they were hoping I would show up anyway, knock on the door, and find out no one was there.
 It was fake.

 The problem was I found out about it from a third party and now while reading it, the plan had backfired.

-The sound of silence on the other side must have been too excruciating because the absolute worst text I have ever gotten in this regard was from another family member asking if I had gotten the second shower invite and if I was planning on coming—even though they knew it was fake.
+The sound of silence on the other side must have been too excruciating because the absolute worst text I have ever gotten in this regard was from another family member asking if I had gotten the second shower invite and if I was planning on coming, even though they knew it was fake.

 Ah, but soon the pandemic hit hard.

-I don’t regret finding out that there is even more creepy technology like the RSVP confirmation box on The Knot.
+I don’t regret finding out that there is even more creepy technology, like the RSVP confirmation box on The Knot.
 Now I know.
 Now it’s a fair exchange.

 If it’s unclear or you are a new family determined not to raise children who do this, you might want to read this book.